LdesignMedia/moodle-mod_openwebinar/README.md

   - User friendly file overview

 #### User activity in openwebinar overview
-  - See how long users where in the room
+  - See how long users have been in the room
   - See who visited the openwebinar
-  - See chatlog of 1 specific user
+  - See chatlog of one specific user

 Installation
 ====================